siran/writing/books/A New Arithmetic/A New Arithmetic - 000b What We Want To Calculate.md

 -1 \le d(U,V) \le 1
 $$

 It behaves like alignment in fields.
+Equivalently, it can be written as a degree of opposition:

+$$
+d(U,V)=\cos\phi.
+$$

+Here $\phi$ is not a minus-signed magnitude.
+It is the relative turn between the inner values.
+If the same turn is written with Euler's notation,

+$$
+e^{i\phi},
+$$

+then $i\phi$ belongs to the orientation bookkeeping, not to the ultrareal magnitude.
+The ultrareal value remains positive definite; the opposition is in the relation.

 The special values are:

 $$
 \begin{aligned}